CSDE-UW/csde502-winter-2022/docs/index.md

 :::{.rmdcaution}
 <center>
 **CAUTION**
-Material on these pages will be in major flux until the second week of the quarter!
+Material on these pages will be in major flux until at least the second week of the quarter!
 </center>
 :::